kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

   set.

 - **Cluster**:
-  All the pods in the cluster are placed in a different user namespace but they use the same ID mappings.
+  All the pods in the cluster are placed in a _unique_ user namespace but they use the same ID mappings.
 This mode doesn't provide full pod-to-pod isolation as all the pods with `Cluster` mode have the same effective IDs on the host.
   It provides pod-to-host isolation as the IDs are different inside the